 Suitable for beginners or more experienced musicians wanting to 'back fill' gaps, or experienced musicians/teachers wishing to develop more fun, holistic ways to teach.

-This course is not suitable for people who haven't yet learnt to 'pitch match' (hear a pitch and reproduce it).
+This course is not suitable for people who haven't yet learnt to 'pitch match' (hear a pitch and vocally reproduce it.
+We recommend Reclaim Your Voice for people still learning to pitch match).
+This course is ideal for people wishing to do the Summer School Level One Primary Training, who lack formal reading and writing skills.

 10.00am - 4.00pm